 Between 1969 and 1972, a dozen human beings walked upon the surface of the Moon, amounting to a total lunar exploration time of 3d 8h 32m 26s.
 Gene Cernan returned to the Lunar Module at 11:40:56 p.m.
 CST on December 13, 1972.
 In the over 44 years since, no one has followed in his footsteps.
-Sadly, Gene Cernan, who died last month, never lived to see another human walk on the Moon.
+Sadly, Gene Cernan, who died in 2017, never lived to see another human walk on the Moon.
 Ever since his Apollo 17 mission, he has held the dubious distinction of being the “last man to walk on the Moon”.

 Buzz Aldrin (1930-)